How many triangles to make a geodesic dome?

 Practical Considerations

-1. Purpose of the Dome: The intended use of the geodesic dome affects the frequency choice.
-A low-frequency dome may suffice for temporary or small structures, while a high-frequency dome is better for permanent, large-scale projects.
+1. Purpose of the Dome: The intended use affects the frequency choice.

-2. Construction Complexity: Higher frequencies require more precise cutting and assembly of triangles, which can increase the complexity and cost of construction.
+2. Construction Complexity: Higher frequencies require more precise cutting and assembly.

 Common Dome Configurations